isaac-waffle/isaac-waffle.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 ![](https://res.cloudinary.com/dolc0vg7w/image/upload/v1698584464/waffle/life/fm3ojrnnpoqpbllih6cd.gif)

 Switzerland is renowned for its high standard of living, excellent healthcare system, and robust social safety net.
 Life expectancy in Switzerland has consistently been on the higher end, and the country boasts a low infant mortality rate.
 The Swiss healthcare system is celebrated for its quality and accessibility.
-In this post, we will examine how Switzerland's human mortality has evolved over time and highlight key findings.
+In this post, I will examine how Switzerland's human mortality has evolved over time and highlight key findings.

 ## Before we start